Character Name: Zach Toran

 The concept of a teleporter like the TV shows had be just one more thing he’d run into in Archer’s world that amazed him.
 In seconds he found himself in a storage room of the New Orleans Saint’s locker room and, as the team was in San Francisco that weekend, all was quiet.
 Avoiding the two rent-a-cops proved to be no problem and two minutes later he was airborne and headed south east toward the rising sun.

-All those months ago he’d led that robot on a merry chase to protect his family and in all those months he hadn’t contacted them once.
+Just a few weeks ago he’d led that robot on a merry chase to protect his family and in those weeks he hadn’t contacted them once.
 His mom would be mad but glad to see him but his dad would just be mad.
 Not wanting to draw too much attention he kept his speed down below the sound barrier and flew out over the Gulf keeping low.
 At what he judged to be the right point, he turned north east and headed for the house.

 “Yo!
 Zach!
 Dat you man?
 Where you bin?”
 Clyde Fortier, his neighbor, stepped out onto the front porch of his place as Zach came up the road.